MikkelGodsk/dtu_mlops_exam_project/reports/README.md

 In `predict_model.py`, the reason for the coverage being less than 100% is that we do not test with loading in a checkpoint.
 Unless we transfered this to GitHub, it would not be able to run in actions.
 Lastly, we have tested the code run in the `if __name__ == '__main__':`-block, however we had to open a pipe to another cmd using `os.popen` doing so, so the code is simply not counted here.

-Testing the dataset consists of loading the data and checking whether the format is correct.
-More precicely we check if the data (en-de) is given as a string and a label.
-When testing the model the following things must be satisfied
-- The model is in torch
-- The model outputs the translated sentence as a list containing a string
-- In both training, validation and test the model outputs a torch tensor containing a float (not NaN)

 ### Question 9

 > **Did your workflow include using branches and pull requests?
 If yes, explain how.
 If not, explain how branches and**